Picto thématique

 The HTML language makes it possible to indicate dimensions for an image that are different from those of the original image.
 This makes it possible to create thumbnails and image previews.
 For example, you can perfectly display a square image with 100 pixels on each side, whereas it is a square image with 5000 pixels on each side for which you have simply resized the display in HTML.
 The display is small but the amount of data to download remains the same.
 This directly affects the performance of the site and thus should be avoided.

-#Eco-conception #Images and media #Development
+#Development #Images and media #Eco-conception

 Goal